corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 ## Write the `CreateBoardingTicket` flow

-The `CreateBoardingTicket` flow lets Mars Express self-issue a `BoardingTicket` to later be exchanged with Peter's voucher.
+The `CreateBoardingTicket` flow lets Mars Express self-issue a `BoardingTicket` to later be exchanged with the voucher.

 Now that you've written the `CreateAndIssueMarsVoucher` flow, try writing the `CreateBoardingTicket` flow.